chrinia25/face_to_keyboard_mouse/README-EN.md

 # face_to_keyboard_mouse

-🚀 **Experience Freedom with face_to_keyboard_mouse: Control Your Computer with Facial Movements!** 🚀
+🚀 **Experience Freedom with face_to_keyboard_mouse: Control Your Computer with Facial Movements** 🚀

-Do you ever feel limited by just using a keyboard and mouse?
-Now, with **face_to_keyboard_mouse**, you can incorporate various facial movements as an additional input method!
+With **face_to_keyboard_mouse**, you can incorporate various facial movements as an additional input method.
 Utilize movements such as mouth gestures, blinking, and head turns to unlock a new realm of possibilities in computer control.

 ## 🎮 Why Use face_to_keyboard_mouse?